lyndon025/playtested/src/content/article/2023-06-06-a-deck-buildingfps-game-hybrid--first-impressions---friends-vs-friends.md

 ---
-title: "A deck building/FPS game hybrid | First Impressions - Friends vs Friends"
+author: lyndonguitar
+category: Review
-description: "Friends vs Friends is an online PvP shooter game that offers a unique blend of FPS combat and deck building gameplay.
+description: Friends vs Friends is an online PvP shooter game that offers a unique blend of FPS combat and deck building gameplay.
 In this game, players choose a character from a selection of groups of anthropomorphic friends and customize their loadout using a card-based system.
-Each card represents a specific ability or weapon that players can use during battles."
+Each card represents a specific ability or weapon that players can use during battles.
+featured: false
 pubDate: 2023-06-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "friends-vs-friends"]
+tags:
-featured: false
+- taptap
+- friends-vs-friends
-thumb: ""
+thumb: ''
+title: A deck building/FPS game hybrid | First Impressions - Friends vs Friends
 ---

 Friends vs Friends is an online PvP shooter game that offers a unique blend of FPS combat and deck building gameplay.
 In this game, players choose a character from a selection of groups of anthropomorphic friends and customize their loadout using a card-based system.
 Each card represents a specific ability or weapon that players can use during battles.